 - a rapid heartbeat

 Without treatment, low blood sugar can lead to seizures or loss of consciousness.

-Insulin and glucagon are vital for maintaining normal ranges of blood sugar.
+Insulin and glucagon are vital for maintaining moderate blood sugar levels.

-Insulin allows the cells to absorb glucose from the blood, while glucagon triggers a release of stored glucose from the liver.
+Insulin helps the cells absorb glucose from the blood, while glucagon triggers a release of glucose from the liver.

 People with type 1 diabetes need to take supplemental insulin to prevent their blood sugar levels from becoming too high.

 In some cases, a doctor will recommend insulin for people with type 2 diabetes.
 However, diet and exercise are usually the first recommendations for this type.